NicholasSynovic/Course-Notes/COMP 363/Extras.md

   - Avoids dependency between observer and subject
 - The subscriber (subject) listens for notifications about a specific topic (event) from the publisher (observer)
   - Reverses the roles of the observer pattern

+## Graphs

+- Directed graphs are graphs that can only go one way

+## Hash Tables

+- Multiple variations of SHA of varying complexity
+  - SHA-0
+  - SHA-1
+  - SHA-2
+  - SHA-3

+## Firebase

+- Google provided cloud database meant for mobile applications
+- NoSQL, JSON based